quicwg/base-drafts/draft-ietf-quic-transport.md

 copies of the frames that it receives, the peer proves that it is receiving packets at the new address and consents to receive data.

-Prior to validating the new remote address, and endpoint MUST limit the rate of data that it sends to its peer.
-At a minimum, this rate needs to consider the possibility that it is being sent without congestion feedback.
+Prior to validating the new remote address, and endpoint MUST limit the amount of data and packets that it sends to its peer.
+At a minimum, this needs to consider the possibility that packets are sent without congestion feedback.

 Once a connection is established, address validation is relatively simple (see
 {{address-validation}} for the process that is used during the handshake).
 An